Ralph Greenleaf

-Ralph Greenleaf (November 3, 1899 in Monmouth, Illinois – March 15, 1950 in Philadelphia, Pennsylvania) was an American professional pool and carom billiards player.
+Ralph Greenleaf (November 3, 1899 – March 15, 1950) was an American professional pool and carom billiards player.
 Greenleaf is widely considered one of the greatest pool players of all time.
 Between the years 1919 and 1938, he won the World Straight Pool Championship nineteen times.

 His obituary in The New York Times said of Greenleaf, in March 1950: "What Babe Ruth did for baseball, Dempsey did for fighting, Tilden did for tennis...Greenleaf did for pocket billiards."